Syros

 Syros (Σύρος [ˈsiros]), also known as Siros or Syra, is a Greek island in the Cyclades, in the Aegean Sea.
 It is 78 nmi south-east of Athens.
-The area of the island is 83.6 km² and it has 21,507 inhabitants (2011 census).
+The area of the island is 83.6 km² and at the 2021 census it had 21,124 inhabitants.

 The largest towns are Ermoupoli, Ano Syros, and Vari, Syros|Vari.
 Ermoupoli is the capital of the island, the Cyclades, and the South Aegean.
 It has always been a significant port town, and during the 19th century it was even more significant than Piraeus.
-Other villages are Galissas, Foinikas, Pagos, Manna, Kini and Poseidonia.
+Other villages are Galissas, Foinikas, Pagos, Manna, Kini, Azolimnos and Poseidonia.

 Ermoupoli

 Ermoupoli (Ερμούπολη) stands on a naturally amphitheatrical site, with neo-classical buildings, old mansions, and white houses cascading down to the harbour.
 It was built during the Greek War of Independence in the 1820s.

 The city hall is in the center of the town, in Miaoulis Square, ringed with cafés, seating areas, and palm trees.
 Dubbed the "City of Hermes", Syros has numerous churches, such as Metamorphosis, Koimisis, St. Demetrius, Three Hierarchs, Anastasis, Evangelistria, and St. Nicolas.
 There is an archaeological museum and a municipal library.

 The quarter of Vaporia is where sea captains traditionally lived.
 There are numerous neo-classical mansions along the quarter's narrow streets.